aws-ia/workshop-taskcat/content/100_lab1/children1/_index.md

 From the vscode file browser, navigate to **lab1/cfn-project**,  and open **.taskcat.yml**

+The file will be empty, let's start by adding the sections needed for a basic configuration.

 @TODO Screen shoot need updated to show appstream
 ![fig1.1](/images/fig_lab1.1.png)